- Security

 As you can see in the output above, api.mailgun.net supports TLSv1.2, so I’m good to go.
 As long as you get a similar output showing TLSv1.2, then so are you!

-If not, then you’ll want to start by updating Apache/Nginx and OpenSSL and/or updating your nginx.conf or Apache configuration files to enable TLSv1.2.
+If you don't see the above output, then you’ll want to start by updating Apache/Nginx and OpenSSL and/or updating your nginx.conf or Apache configuration files to enable TLSv1.2.

 Windows